Website, Exhibit Shed New Light on the Hub’s Storied Past

-IDeS managed the development of the exhibit website and supported Prof. Lewis and his students in creating more than 140 pages of multimedia exhibit content.
-The site also featured a mobile audio component that visitors could listen to on their mobile devices while exploring the exhibit, (the first ever smart-phone based audio tour at the Boston Public Library and Massachusetts Historical Society) and an interactive map of Boston that highlights sites associated with pre-1860 literature.
+BC’s IDeS—which is marking its 10th anniversary—managed the development of the website and supported Lewis and his students in creating more than 140 pages of multimedia exhibit content.
+The site also features a mobile audio component that visitors can listen to on their mobile devices while viewing the exhibit--the first ever smart phone-based audio tour at the Boston Public Library, according to Joy--and an interactive map of Boston that highlights sites associated with pre-1860 literature.